 What was it that got you cooking?

-What is your favourite dish to cook and why?
+What is your favorite dish to cook and why?

 If you had a chance to cook for anyone in the world, what would your dinner party guest list look like?